 What about essential oils?

-Sure, you could probably get away with selling a tea tree oil based toner without a preservative, and it might not grow something gross after the customer opens it, but why risk it?
+Sure, you could probably get away with selling a water-based toner with tea tree oil without adding a preservative, and it might not grow something gross after the customer opens it, but why risk it?

 When something oxidizes, things are very different.
 Apples and avocados turn brown after cutting because of oxidation.
 In order to understand this process, we'll have to get a little bit technical, but bear with me.